danog/MadelineProtoDocs/old_docs/API_docs_v72/constructors/userProfilePhotoEmpty.md

 ---
 title: userProfilePhotoEmpty
-description: Empty user profile photo
+description: Profile photo has not been set, or was hidden.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: userProfilePhotoEmpty